 About

-I am an abstract expressionist fine artist based in Austin, Texas.
-I create large-scale works through experimental processes that merge industrial materials and photographic techniques.
+• I am an abstract expressionist artist based in Austin, Texas.
+I create large works through experimental processes that merge industrial materials and photographic techniques.

 I come from four generations of metal workers.
 From my great-great-grandfather’s foundry in Ireland to my grandfather, a metallurgist for the U.S. Navy.
-However, much of my early life was spent in a darkroom with my father, a career 35mm SLR photographer, where I learned how to burn, dodge, develop, and enlarge images from negatives.
+However, much of my early life was spent in a darkroom with my father, a career 35mm SLR photographer, where I learned how to process images from negatives and cull them.

-I had an unreasonable urge to work with steel using photographic film processing logic.
-I didn’t realize I was putting together the pieces of my heritage.
+In 2008 I had a strong pull to work with steel, but with photographic film processing logic.
+Due to breaks in my family, I didn’t realize I was actually putting together the pieces of my heritage.

 ________

-I am living in Clarksville, Old West Austin, with my wife and two children.
-I hold degrees in Sociology and Anthropology from Southern Methodist University, an MBA from the McCombs School of Business at the University of Texas -
+I live in Clarksville, Old West Austin, with my wife and two children and hold degrees in Sociology and Anthropology from Southern Methodist University, and an MBA from the McCombs School of Business at the University of Texas.

 My current work focuses on two complementary series: Ferrophoto and Signal.
 These pieces are placed with both corporate and private collectors—often through commissions.

 Over time, it was the creative act itself that drove me, especially the challenge and uncertainty of doing work with processes I had never seen used before.
 Most of the series take years of experimentation, trial, and failure.
-Once I have developed working processes new works can be developed in weeks instead of years.
+Once I have developed working processes and the necessary associated tools and tech-stack, new works can be developed in weeks instead of years.

 My collectors are often seeking to tell a story of innovation, and my work helps them do that.
 I believe we are at our best when doing what we are not certain can be done.

 The steel is etched, oxidized, and manipulated before I photograph them and transfer the imagery to acrylic glass.
-There are a number of steps involved: stripping, burning, layering, washing and sealing.
-These sound like neat boxes but within each step is a number of delicate progressions that are infuriatingly unpredictable.
+I have names for these steps, like: Stripping, Burning, Layering, Washing and Sealing.
+These sound like neat boxes but within each step is a number of delicate operations that are infuriatingly unpredictable.

 The works are full of intricate detail, flowing mysterious negative spaces.